-Hive 0.13 supports The CHAR data type is supported in Hive 0.13 and later.
+Versions 0.13 and later of Hive support the CHAR data type.
 This data type simplifies the process of migrating data from other databases.
 Hive ignores trailing whitespace characters for the CHAR data type.
 However, there is no consensus among database vendors on the handling of trailing whitespaces.
 Before you perform a data migration to Hive, consult the following table to avoid unexpected behavior with values for CHAR, VARCHAR, and STRING data types.